businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

 You don't need to manually shuffle these pages each time you make a new post, it's all automatic as long as you put the correct front matter at the start of each post.
 If you make a post that is in a new region or country, new countries and regions aren't added automatically.
-You will need to run the generate_ ruby scripts locally to make the folders and pages before pushing to the remote repo.
+You don't even need to run the generate_ ruby scripts yourself, the after_reset ruby script in the plugins folder ensures that they are all called when jekyll build runs.
-Or you can create the folders and pages manually if you prefer, but to save some time and a headache, run the script.
+And Githib has a workflow built in that runs a jekyll build command whenever there is a new commit to the main branch, so just push to main, and the site will be rebuilt completely.

 The generate_map_export ruby script is not concerned with collections or folders, instead it takes the address, title, and rating from each blog post and turns them all into a single comma separated list that can be imported as a layer into google maps.
 So dont forget to run this script after creating a new post, then upload the csv into the google map that the map page points to.

+Additional tools used:
+ - google drive & google mymaps - builds a map from a csv in google drive for embedding on the site
+ - mailerlite - holds subscriber email addresses, formats and sends emails to subscribers
+ - pipedream - automation workflows for adding subscribers to mailerlite from the site form, for triggering emails on new posts via rss, and for uploading new map csv files to google drive

 to do
-email alerts via pipedream and mailerlite - needs email subject and body
+1. add rest of reviews
-map automation if possible - export done, upload to mymaps is apparently not possible
+2. map automation if possible - export to google drive done, upload to mymaps is apparently not possible
-test if posts with multiple categories can dynamically create folders for blog posts
+3. test if posts with multiple categories can dynamically create folders for blog posts
-categories table page for filtering by arbitrary category labels
+3. categories table page for filtering by arbitrary category labels
-add rest of reviews
-stats on ratings and also ratings by regions maybe
+5. stats on ratings and also ratings by regions maybe
-should list/index/category pages have lists that include a date for the posts retrieved?
+6. should list/index/category pages have lists that include a date for the posts retrieved?